facebook••facebook••youtube••contact••index••home

 .

-The 35mm prime has long been a favorite of mine: covers a moderately wide scene without perspective distortion typical of ultra-wide lenses, and the large aperture can capture that scene even in candlelight.
-Thus, for me, the venerable 35mm prime has been an ideal walk-around, landscape and low light lens.
-Canon's RF 35mm 1.8 Macro IS STM adds one more feature to that list—macro.
-Well, according to some armchair pundits, not true macro, but quasi-macro.
+The 35mm prime has been a favorite of mine: covers a moderately wide scene without perspective distortion typical of ultra-wide lenses, and the large aperture can capture that scene even in candlelight.
+Thus, for me, the venerable 35mm prime has been a nice walk-around, landscape and low light lens.
+Canon's RF 35mm 1.8 Macro IS STM adds another feature to that list—macro.
+Well, according to some internet pundits, not true macro, but quasi-macro.
 More on that later...

 Taro and Raindrops | EOS R and RF 35mm 1.8 Macro IS STM | F8